 Selection Criteria: Preference to Economics students.
 Transfer students are not eligible.

 Students will have access to many courses at UCL.
 Before beginning the program students should get specific approval for course credit from the economics department faculty advisor.
 More information on courses at UCL can be found here:

 Faculty regulations require that each student planning an exchange term be in good academic standing.
 Application forms for prior approval of transfer credit are available at the Office of the Registrar.
 The application deadline is published on the academic calendar.
 Oral approval does not serve in place of written approval.

 Upon completion of the exchange, the exchange coordinator at the host institution will forward the transcript to the Office of the Registrar, Dartmouth College.
 Future transcripts of exchange program grades must be obtained by the student from the exchange institution.

-UCL is responsible for facilitating housing in campus residences for Dartmouth students.
-Accomodations vary between catered accomodations with most meals provided in the residence hall, and self-catered accomodations where students prepare their own meals in shared kitchens.
+Students are encouraged to apply to stay in the campus residences where they can live with other UCL students and exchange students.
+UCL accomodations vary between catered accomodations with most meals provided in the residence hall, and self-catered accomodations where students prepare their own meals in shared kitchens.
+Students may also identify and secure private, off-campus accommodations.
 Students will also have access to cafeterias and cafes on and near the UCL campus.
 The University also offers many activities and support resources for visiting students.

 Financing Your Program

 The fees charged by the College for a Dartmouth-sponsored off-campus term of study include regular tuition charges for a term at Dartmouth, service fees, as well as the specific costs established for each off-campus study locale.
 In many programs, the room and board costs tend to be higher than for a term in Hanover.
 You can view a budget sheet for each program by clicking on the appropriate term under "Financing Your Program".
 The cost of transportation to and from the site is the responsibility of the student.